PasscodesApp/Passcodes/README.md

 > [!WARNING]
 > It is just a open source project.
 An is current under active development.
-> Please, consider using it for fun, and not for real password managment. (untill, we offically
+> Please, consider using it for fun, and not for real password management. (until, we officially
 > release a stable release)

 <div align="center">